JunZhangNPO/Reading/NPO/Book list.md

 **Business-like**
 - Weisbrod, B. A. (Ed.).
 (1998).
 To profit or not to profit: The commercial transformation of the nonprofit sector.
 Cambridge University Press. https://doi.org/10.1017/CBO9780511625947
 - Hansmann, H. (2000).
 The ownership of enterprise.
 Harvard University Press.
+- Lee, M. (2024).
+A history of the American nonprofit sector: The rise and professionalization of doing good.
+Cambridge Scholars Publishing.

 **Relationship with Government**
 - Boris, E. T., & Steuerle, C. E. (2017).
 Nonprofits and government: Collaboration and conflict (3rd ed.).
 Rowman & Littlefield. https://rowman.com/ISBN/9781442271791/Nonprofits-and-Government-Collaboration-and-Conflict-Third-Edition